 Most seniors who live in their homes have a first mortgage, and I have a second mortgage as well.
 I do have savings, however I need this income to stay in my home.
 I am not ready to live in an apartment and thank goodness not assisted living." – DJM, Virginia MN

-If you have questions about ALICE, please contact UWNEMN Community Impact Director Crystal Royer at 218-215-2424.
+If you have questions about ALICE, please contact UWNEMN Executive Director Erin Shay at 218-215-2421.

 Special thanks to the Northland Foundation for uniting with other sponsors in support of United Ways of Minnesota's release of ALICE in Minnesota data.